DMAIC is a structured, customer-focused, data-driven approach to problem-solving. The acronym stands for:

 - Communicate solutions to all stakeholders

 Improvement management software plays an integral part at this stage.
 Leaders make assignments and track activities as the project progresses.
-Email and in-app alerts help keep forward progress moving smoothly and ensure that no tasks are missed.
-Software makes cross-functional collaboration easy by giving everyone a standard platform on which to work.
-Executives and managers can follow the progress of all DMAIC projects using configurable dashboards and charts.
+Email and in-app alerts help ensure that no tasks are missed.
+Executives and managers can follow the progress of all DMAIC projects using dashboards and charts.

-Once the changes are in place and it is determined that the improvement was a success, it’s time to ensure that the win will be lasting and that results will be measured over the long-run.
+It's time to ensure that the win will be lasting and that results will be measured over the long run.

 - Verify reduction in failures due to the targeted cause

-- Determine if additional improvements are required to achieve the project goal
+- Determine if additional improvements are required to achieve the goal

 - Identify and document the new Standard work